carbon-language/carbon-lang/docs/design/generics/details.md

 ## Parameterized impls

+Also known as "blanket `impl`s", these are when you have an `impl` definition that is parameterized so it applies to more than a single type and interface combination.

-TODO: This section should be rewritten to be about parameterized `impl` in general, not just templated.
+FIXME: This section should be rewritten to be about parameterized `impl` in general, not just templated.
 For example, the
 ["lookup resolution and specialization" section](#lookup-resolution-and-specialization) is applicable broadly.